Skip to content

 2. Rent commencement tied to opening-ready conditions

-Avoid paying before you can open: /blog/rent-commencement-delivery.
+Avoid paying before you can open: rent commencement & delivery.

 3. Tenant improvements (TI) and work letter clarity